How to make your voice sound better

 Don’t turn it off.
 Keep listening.
 Listen all the way through.
 Then listen to it again.
 And again.
 Play it until you get used to it, until you can lip-sync to yourself.

 We’re talking about exposure therapy, and it’s the only way to get over the aversion of listening to your own voice—which is the first step to understanding, and thereby improving, your voice.
 (It helps to keep your mind occupied while you do this, so you’re not focusing entirely on how uncomfortable you feel.
-Talk a walk, clean your bathroom, or do a crossword puzzle.)
+Talk a walk, clean your bathroom, or scroll through Insta.)

 2. Note what you do and don’t like about your voice.

-Once you’ve become inured to the sound of your own voice, start thinking about what you do well and where you feel you could improve.
+Once you’re used to the sound of your own voice, start thinking about what you do well and where you feel you could improve.

 Take note of your tone and delivery.
 What emotions does your voice convey?
 How understandable are you?